 US State Dept Travel Advisory

-The US Department of State currently recommends US citizens exercise normal precautions when traveling to Sweden.
+The US Department of State currently recommends US citizens exercise increased caution in Sweden due to terrorism.
 Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport will not expire for at least 6 months after they enter the country even if they do not intend to stay that long.
 They should also make sure they have at least 2 blank pages in their passport for any entry stamp that will be required.
 A visa is not required as long as you do not stay in the country more than 89 days.

 (08) 783 53 00; US Embassy in Stockholm, Dag Hammarskjölds Väg 31, SE-115 89 Stockholm, Sweden; STKACSinfo@state.gov; https://se.usembassy.gov/